industrydive/datawrapper/README.md

 # Datawrapper

 Datawrapper is a tool that enables anyone to create enticing visualizations in seconds, without any programming skills.
-This is the Washington Post's fork, and is very much a work in process on the non-master branches.
+This is Industry Dive's fork which is based on the Washington Post's fork of roughly version 1.7.9.

 ##Installation instructions: